strobe-audio/strobe-hub/README.md

   test of the data connection (if we're playing we'll get quick notification of a connection being down...)

-- [ ] Wrap all zone pids in Zone struct
+- [ ] Wrap all channel pids in Channel struct

-- [ ] zones stop when all receievers removed (postponed as it makes it hard to test multi-zone playback with only 2 receivers)
+- [ ] channels stop when all receievers removed (postponed as it makes it hard to test multi-channel playback with only 2 receivers)

 - [ ] rename `Zone` to `Channel` or `Station` -- zones are just static pre-configured playlists. 'zone' is geographic but we want to think of the